SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Position/Positioning/README.md

 #Positioning

-This sample demonstrate how to change the Pivot value.
+This sample demonstrates how to change the Pivot value.

 ## Prerequisites